zxdvd/blog/content/algorithm/crypto: TLS 1.3 and 0-RTT.md

  contains cipher negotiation and `key exchange` depends on the selected cipher.

-However, in TLS 1.3, the `key exchange` algorithm was specified to DH only (RSA removed), so that the `hello` and `key exchange` info are mreged to a same message.
+However, in TLS 1.3, the `key exchange` algorithm was specified to DH only (RSA removed), so that the `hello` and `key exchange` info are merged to a same message.
 And only one round trip is enough.

 For security side, TLS 1.3 removed a lot of obsolete cipher suites which is applicable